caolan/chicken-ldap-bind/README.md

 # ldap-bind

 A CHICKEN egg implementing LDAP bind for authentication purposes using the OpenLDAP library.
-This is no a complete binding to the OpenLDAP library and only covers the authentication use-case.
+This is not a complete binding to the OpenLDAP library and only covers the authentication use-case.

 Requires OpenLDAP / libldap and liblber to be installed.